Infection, Inflammation and Immunity (I3) Research Group

-The development, maintenance and proper functioning of T- and B-cells are essential for the survival of mammals in a pathogen-ridden environment.
+The development, maintenance and proper function of immune cells is essential for the survival of mammals in a pathogen-ridden environment.
 Their absence results in inherited or acquired immunodeficiency, the latter of which is the basis of a growing health crisis.
 Conversely, deregulated growth and development can lead to cancer of the immune system.
-Leukemia and Lymphoma are the most common cancers among children.
+Lung cancer is the leading cause of death by cancer among Canadians.

-Our research focus is on a cytokine, interleukin-7 (IL-7), that is an essential growth factor for lymphocytes.
+Our research focus is on airway immunity as regulated by the interleukin-7 (IL-7)-related cytokines, IL-7 and Thymic Stromal Lymphopoietin (TSLP).
+IL-7 is an essential growth factor for lymphocytes.
 Defects in IL-7 or its deregulation cause immunodeficiency and lymphomas respectively.
-Our long-term goal is to use genetic models of IL-7 function to understand the key intracellular, signaling processes that contribute to these diseases and to formulate novel therapeutic strategies.
+TSLP is a barrier integrity cytokine or alarmin, that is also implicated in barrier repair and atopic diseases such as asthma.
+Our long-term goal is to use genetic models of IL-7 and TSLP function to understand the basic mechanisms that contribute to these diseases and to formulate novel therapeutic strategies.